 This memo specifies a mechanism for publisher content distributors to publicly declare their authorized advertising systems and identifiers within those systems.
+This specification is meant to be used in partnership with site.domain or app.bundle within OpenRTB bid requests, or equivalent information in other transaction methods.
 It also describes the format for encoding the instructions to be consumed by advertising systems and their customers.
 Advertising systems should retrieve these declarations before buying or selling advertising claiming to be on the website.

 This specification is specifically inspired by the robots.txt standard [5][6].
 A key attribute is that the file is posted to the web serving system of the content, thus proving that the website authored the file.
-We refer the reader to various other advertising API specifications such as IAB Tech Lab's OpenRTB [7] and Google's AdX API [8] for real-time ad space sales and IAB Tech Lab's OpenDirect [9] for non-real-time sales.
+We refer the reader to various other advertising API specifications such as IAB Tech Lab's OpenRTB [7] and Google's AdX API [8] for real-time ad space sales and IAB Tech Lab's OpenDirect [9] for non real-time sales.